Analyzing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

 Risk & Volatility

-This table compares BAIYU and Code Chain New Continent’s revenue, earnings per share and valuation.
+This table compares Code Chain New Continent and BAIYU’s top-line revenue, earnings per share and valuation.

 |Gross Revenue